-Obtaining a license to work abroad
+Obtaining a licence for employment abroad

-If a company intends to provide intermediary services related to employment abroad, such activities shall be carried out exclusively on the basis of a license, being the only permitting document granting a company the right to mediate in the employment of Ukrainian citizens abroad.
+If a company intends to provide intermediary services related to employment abroad, such activities shall be carried out exclusively on the basis of a licence, being the only permitting document granting a company the right to mediate in the employment of Ukrainian citizens abroad.

 Other documents can be divided into two groups: